Hiding Visual Information via Obfuscating Adversarial Perturbations: Security Analysis

-Plain images have a strong correlation between two adjacent pixels in the horizontal and vertical directions\cite{ref49}, and encryption methods with good properties often need to break this correlation\cite{ref50}.
-Therefore, we performed a correlation analysis of our proposed method, and its results are shown in Fig. \ref{fig20}.
-Compared to the strong correlation of the original image, the encrypted image we obtained greatly reduces the correlation between adjacent pixels.
-We also performed histogram analysis on the original and encrypted images, and the results are shown in Fig. \ref{fig21}.
-From it, it can be concluded that the histogram statistical properties of the encrypted image and the original image are completely different, and the encrypted image more closely resembles a gaussian distribution.
-So the encrypted images obtained by AVP method have well statistically characteristics.
+\textbf{Histogram Analysis and Correlation Analysis.} Plain images have a strong correlation between two adjacent pixels in the horizontal and vertical directions\cite{ref49}, and protection methods with good properties often need to break this correlation\cite{ref50}.
+Therefore, we performed a correlation analysis of our proposed method, and its results are shown in Figure.~\ref{fig20}.
+Compared to the strong correlation of the original image, the protected image we obtained greatly reduces the correlation between adjacent pixels.
+We also performed histogram analysis on the original and protected images, and the results are shown in Figure.~\ref{fig21}.
+From it, it can be concluded that the histogram statistical properties of the protected image and the original image are completely different, and the protected image more closely resembles a gaussian distribution.
+So the protected images obtained by the AVIH method have well statistical characteristics.

+\textbf{Identifiability of Protected Images.} We use one face recognition model as the target model to generate protected images, and then use another face recognition model to identify the results obtained in Table~\ref{tab:11}.
+It can be concluded that the protected image obtained by a target model cannot be used normally by other face recognition models.
+Storing such protected images in a cloud environment can greatly improve security.

-\subsection{Privacy Protection for Classification Tasks}
+\section{Privacy Protection for Classification Tasks}